 Method#1: How to Cycle A Fish Tank with Fish

-This method is more familiar with both beginners and experienced fish keepers.
+This method is more familiar to both beginners and experienced fish keepers.
 Many fish keepers will not observe an empty aquarium for weeks or even months, hoping that some useful bacteria are thriving.
 To help you get started, this is what you should do:

 Step-1: Begin with a limited fish population